Aberdeen Architectural Conservation District

 DESIGN REVIEW PROCESS

 All exterior work visible from a public way is subject to the review of the AACDC.

 - To save time and costs, review the district Standards & Criteria early in the planning process.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Incomplete applications will not be added to a public hearing agenda.

-- Submit your application well in advance of a filing deadline in case it is marked incomplete and additional or revised information needs to be submitted.
+- Submit your application well in advance of a filing deadline in case additional or revised information is needed.

-- Staff is not available to review applications for completeness immediately upon submittal.
+- Staff won't be able to review applications for completeness immediately upon submittal.

-- Do not begin any work, or buy materials, until after you have received confirmation you project has been approved by the Commission.
+- Do not begin any work, or buy materials, until after confirmation that your project was approved by the Commission.

 The Aberdeen section of Brighton (annexed by Boston in 1873) was developed after 1887, with a high degree of architectural unity.
 The trolley line along Beacon Street helped Aberdeen develop as a “Romantic Suburb” of free-standing residential buildings.
 The large, ornate houses built along winding roads that follow the land’s natural contours, were intended for Boston commuters on the newly electrified trolley system.
 Aberdeen’s architectural styles include the Colonial Revival, Georgian Revival, Queen Anne, and Shingle styles.